Illumina (NASDAQ:ILMN) Issues FY 2021 Earnings Guidance

 Illumina (NASDAQ:ILMN) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $6.300-$6.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.020.
 The company issued revenue guidance of $4.28 billion-$4.34 billion, compared to the consensus revenue estimate of $4.15 billion.

-A number of equities analysts recently commented on the company.
-Zacks Investment Research upgraded Illumina from a hold rating to a buy rating and set a $504.00 target price for the company in a report on Wednesday, June 30th.
-Canaccord Genuity upped their price target on Illumina from $460.00 to $470.00 and gave the stock a buy rating in a research note on Wednesday, April 28th.
-SVB Leerink reaffirmed a buy rating on shares of Illumina in a research note on Thursday, July 29th.
-Barclays upped their price target on Illumina from $300.00 to $355.00 and gave the stock an underweight rating in a research note on Tuesday, July 13th.
-Finally, Wells Fargo & Company upped their price target on Illumina from $330.00 to $340.00 and gave the stock an underweight rating in a research note on Wednesday, April 28th.
-Four investment analysts have rated the stock with a sell rating, seven have given a hold rating and seven have assigned a buy rating to the stock.
-The stock presently has a consensus rating of Hold and an average price target of $382.89.
+Several analysts have weighed in on the company.
+Canaccord Genuity boosted their price objective on Illumina from $515.00 to $555.00 and gave the company a buy rating in a research report on Monday.
+Zacks Investment Research upgraded Illumina from a hold rating to a buy rating and set a $504.00 price objective for the company in a research report on Wednesday, June 30th.
+SVB Leerink reiterated a buy rating on shares of Illumina in a research report on Thursday, July 29th.
+Piper Sandler boosted their price objective on Illumina from $510.00 to $560.00 and gave the company an overweight rating in a research report on Friday, August 6th.
+Finally, Barclays boosted their price objective on Illumina from $355.00 to $365.00 and gave the company an underweight rating in a research report on Friday, August 6th.
+Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating and seven have given a buy rating to the company’s stock.
+The company has a consensus rating of Hold and a consensus price target of $395.00.

 Illumina Company Profile